phlppnhllngr/phlppnhllngr.github.io/content/java/JVM.md

   - `-XX:DumpLoadedClassList=/path/to/classes.lst`
 - **+/-ExitOnOutOfMemoryError**
   - *When you enable this option, the JVM exits on the first occurrence of an out-of-memory error.
 It can be used if you prefer restarting an instance of the JVM rather than handling out of memory errors.*
+- **GCTimeRatio**
+  - `-XX:GCTimeRatio=nnn`
+  - *A hint to the virtual machine that it's desirable that not more than 1 / (1 + nnn) of the application execution time be spent in the collector.*
+  - *By default the value is 99, meaning the application should get at least 99 times as much time as the collector.
+That is, the collector should run for not more than 1% of the total time.*
 - **+/-HeapDumpOnOutOfMemoryError**
   - *tells the Java HotSpot VM to generate a heap dump when an allocation from the Java heap or the permanent generation cannot be satisfied*
 - **HeapDumpPath**